Teichlab/tracer/README.md

     python setup.py install

+This will add the binary 'tracer' to your local bin folder, which can then be run from anywhere.

-Or using pip from the requirements.txt file:
+You can also install TraCeR manually, using pip to install the requirements from the requirements.txt file:

     pip install -r requirements.txt

+**Note** that in this case you must ensure that the tracer folder is on your `PYTHONPATH`.

 Once the prerequisites above are installed and working you're ready to tell TraCeR where to find them.